rishabhsagar123/HTML5-GAMES/README.md

 -Shooting Game(shootinggame.html):- Same You Not Need Anything Just Copy the Code or Download the File and Run!!<br/>
 -Shooting Game Advance(shootinggame2.html):-Same You Not Need Anything Just Copy the Code or Download the File and Run!!<br/>
 -TETRIS Game(TETRIS.html):-Tetris Game Made In HTML,CSS And Javascript For Controls Use:- Q,W Key To Change The Positions And Arrow Keys To Move It.<br/>
+-KaliPurush Vs Kalki Game(KaliPurush.html):- The Game is between Kalki vs KaliPurush, This Game Is Only Made For Fun Purposes..

 You Can Edit the Games as per Your Choice Like Adding Images and All..